Welcome to the Dragonflies!

 *Our Christian Value for the term*

-*Our Learning for Spring Term Two*
+*Our Learning for Summer Term One*

 We will also work on measurements.
 We will be learning length/ height in any direction (m/cm), mass (kg/g) temperature (degrees Celsius); capacity (liters/ml) to the nearest appropriate unit, using rulers, scales, and thermometers.
 We will also be comparing and ordering lengths, mass, volume/ capacity and record the results using greater than >, less than < and equal to =.